Recently updated on August 31st, 2023 at 10:15 am

 Surface Speed vs Diameter at 10,000 rpm…

 If we keep rpms constant, Surface Speed is directly proportional to diameter.
 The 1/16″ endmill at the bottom is travelling 1/8 as fast in terms of Surface Speed as the 1/2″ endmill at top.
-Hence, to achieve a given Surface Speed, small tools will have to spin faster and large diameter tools will have to spin slower.
+Hence, to achieve a given Surface Speed, small tools will have to run faster spindle speed and large tool diameters will have to run slower spindle speed.

 Here’s the classic surface speed or sfm formula they teach in shop classes: